Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtab %}
 {% endnavtabs %}

-You can verify that Kong deployed and the Istio sidecar container was injected properly into Kong by running `kubectl describe` to [review the events][k8s-describe-pod] for the `Pod`:
+You can verify that Kong is deployed and the Istio sidecar container is injected properly into Kong by running `kubectl describe` to [review the events][k8s-describe-pod] for the `Pod`: